keithasaurus/koda-validate/docs/how_to/results.rst

 ==================

 The result from calling a ``Validator[SomeType]`` of a given type will be ``Union[Valid[SomeType], Invalid]``.
 This means that we need to distinguish between the valid and invalid results to do something useful with the result.
-Perhaps the easiest way is to just branch on i``<some_result>.is_valid``:

 Branching on Validity
 ---------------------
+Perhaps the easiest way is to just branch on ``.is_valid``:

 .. code-block:: python